sasank-desaraju/hpg-tips/uv.md

 explicit = true
 ```

-Then, run `uv add torch` and `uv add torchvision` to install them.
+Then, run `uv add torch` and `uv add torchvision` sequentially to install them.
-This differs slightly from the uv guide above.
+This differs slightly from the PyTorch guide on their website.

 Now, you should be able to run Python files that require PyTorch with CUDA.